iesportsanalytics/InterCampus-Tournament/README.md

 ## Project Steps

+1. **Research and Understanding**: Researching and understanding how the YOLOv8 model works and how we're going to implement it to the different sports.

-1. **Data Collection**: Recording the football and basketball (and potentially volleyball) games played during the InterCampus Tournament.
+2. **Data Collection**: Recording the football and basketball (and potentially volleyball) games played during the InterCampus Tournament.

-2. **Model Development**:
+3. **Model Development**:

 - *Object Detection*: Using yolov5 or yolov8 from ultralytics to train object detection models.
 Train and apply the models to the recorded games.
 - *Data Analysis Models*: Building models to analyze player performance, predict game outcomes, and uncover insights into team strategies.

-3. **Implementation**: Applying the models to the last games of the tournament to collect data and provide analytics.
+4. **Implementation**: Applying the models to the last games of the tournament to collect data and provide analytics.

-4. **Analysis and Reporting**: Analyzing the collected data to share insights into the tournament that all students, not just those participating, can enjoy and find interesting.
+5. **Analysis and Reporting**: Analyzing the collected data to share insights into the tournament that all students, not just those participating, can enjoy and find interesting.

 ## Technologies Involved